Split absolutely irreducible integer-valued polynomials over discrete valuation domains: Constructing split absolutely irreducible polynomials

-Next, we show that the linear equation system $A_{\P_S}\vec{x} = \one_{|S|}$ has a unique rational solution by proving that the partition matrix $A_{\P_S}$ has non-zero determinant, see Proposition~\ref{proposition:detneq0}.
-Recall that we assume that $S$ is a balanced set with $|S|>1$, or equivalently, the partition $\P_S$ contains more than one block.
-(Otherwise, the partition matrix is $(0)$ which is obviously not regular, cf.~Remark~\ref{remark:cardS=1}.)
+We assume here that $S$ is a balanced set with $|S|>1$, or equivalently, the partition $\P_S$ contains more than one block.
+(Otherwise, the partition matrix is $(0)$.
+We treat this case separately in the proof of Theorem~\ref{theorem:equpoly-exists} and Proposition~\ref{proposition:unique-unimodular-solution}.)

-In the proof of Proposition~\ref{proposition:detneq0}, we make use of two lemmas which we separately prove first.
-First, in Lemma~\ref{lemma:special-det} we verify that the determinant of a matrix of special structure is always non-zero.

 \begin{lemma} Let $u_1$, $u_2$, \ldots, $u_n$, $b\in \QQ_{>0}$ be positive rationals such that $u_i > b$ for all $1\le i \le n$ and let

 Then $\det(A) > 0$. \end{lemma} \begin{proof} We prove by induction on $n$.
 If $n=1$, then $\det(A) = u_1 >0$ which proves the basis.